yukopangestu/financial-engineering-test-case/README.md

 # financial-engineering-test-case
 Hi engineering team that review this codes.
+Let me introduce myself, my name is Yuko Pangestu, one of the candidate for your company.

 So, for the challenge i have chosen the third question regarding borrowers and investor in loan.

 # System Requirements
 - Docker (needed for multiple environment build situation)